 - The handbags carried by the queen, since the 1950s, were made by the luxurious brand Launer London.
 The types of handbags carried by the queen were the leather ‘Diva’ bag, the ‘Traviata,’ and also a custom-made one.
 Newsweek

 - Reportedly, the Queen used her handbag to send secret signals to her staff to save her from long conversations or boring meetings.
-If she had kept her bag on the table it means she wanted the event to end in the next few minutes, and if she had placed the bag on the ground then she wanted someone to interrupt her ongoing conversation.
+If she would keep her bag on the table it meant she wanted the event to end in the next few minutes, and if she would place the bag on the ground, she then wanted someone to interrupt her ongoing conversation.
 Insider

 - According to sources, she always carried an ironed and folded bank note in her handbag for using it in the church; however, she never used cash since her face was imprinted on every note in more than 30 countries.
 Besides one bank note, she carried a small camera, a suction-mounted bag hook to hang her purse anywhere, a crossword clipped from a newspaper, mints, a spare pair of gloves, a mirror, pen, reading glasses, a handkerchief, her signature pink lipstick, by Elizabeth Arden or Clarins, and a cellphone for contacting her family members.
 The New York Post